Anisotropic Fast Diffusion Equations: Self-similar fundamental solution. Existence, uniqueness and properties

-Now, since $v_{1},\,v_{2}$ have the same mass, \eqref{eq.order2} and \eqref{eqJ2} imply that for $\tau>0$
+Now, since $ V _{1},\, V _{2}$ have the same mass, \eqref{eq.order2} and \eqref{eqJ2} imply that for $\tau>0$

-but the constancy of $J[v_1,v_2]$ forces to have an equality, occurring only if the solution $v^*(y,\tau)$ equals the maximum of the two solutions $v_1$ and $v_2$, and the solution $v_*(x,\tau)$ equals the minimum of the two solutions.
-This property is impossible by the strong maximum principle.
-It would mean that at any positive coincidence point of $v_1(\cdot,\tau)$ and $v_2(\cdot,\tau)$ also the ordered solutions $v^*$ and $v_*$ must meet.
-This is against the strong maximum principle since positive solutions are classical and the maximum principle applies.
+but the constancy of $J[ V _1, V _2]$ forces to have an equality, occurring only if the solution $ V ^*(y,\tau)$ equals the maximum of the two solutions $ V _1$ and $ V _2$, and the solution $ V _*(x,\tau)$ equals the minimum of the two solutions.

-From this moment on we set $F(y)=S_1(\phi_1)(y)$, for some fixed point $\phi_1$.
+We argue then as in Subsection 6.1, in order to show that the constant defining $J$ is actually zero, therefore $V_{1}=V_{2}$.
+We need only to recall that $ V _1$ and $ V _2$ are SSNI. \end{proof}

+$\bullet$\textit{Step 3.
+Conclusion.} Thus, we take as profile the just defined $F(y)=V_h(y,0))$, where $V_h$ is the fixed point found above.
 Going back to the original variables, it means that the corresponding function

-is a self-similar solution of equation \eqref{APM}.
-We know that the mass of $F$ might be less than $M$, but we cannot assert equality.

-(vi) Initial data.
-It is easy to see that the family $\rho_t(x)=\widehat{u}(x,t)$ is a nonnegative mollifying sequence as $t\to0$ since the functions are nonnegative, continuous and the integral outside of a small ball goes to 0 as $t\to 0$ (use the upper barrier to prove it).
-Therefore, since there is conservation of mass in the sequence, by standard theory there must be a constant $M_1$ such that